emberjs/rfcs/text/0730-semver-for-ts.md

 **Documentation of user constructibility:** Exported types (interfaces, type aliases, and the type side of classes) may be defined by documentation to be user-constructible or not.

-**Docuentation of subclassibility:** Exported classes may be defined by documentation to be user-subclassible or not.
+**Documentation of subclassibility:** Exported classes may be defined by documentation to be user-subclassible or not.

 </dd>